 I felt like someone had created a tool to help me do what I’d been trying to do on my own, but it was SO MUCH BETTER!

 A side effect of using YNAB was that it allowed my husband to be more involved with the budget.
 This has really helped relieve some stress about money management in our marriage.

 Our previous homemade system was too complicated and I had to manage it all myself, making my husband like he had to ask permission to spend money.
 Is your current budget causing marital stress too?

 Although I adore YNAB, it’s not perfect or free, so I decided to check out other options.
 Two major competitors to YNAB are Mint and Dave Ramsey’s Every Dollar.
-All three options have their pros and cons:
+How do they stack up to YNAB?

 - Great reports showing spending history